gakalmar/Notes/57_Kubernetes.md

     - We can simplify this process with **eks control tool**: `eksctl` (CLI for AWS EKS) (see below in the guides section!)

 ## GUIDES:
+- **General tips:**
+    - Create a VPC, then create a cluster first:
+        - create a VPC (not necessary!)
+        - create yaml file for cluster (see resources - with or without existing VPC)
+        - `eksctl create cluster -f cluster.yaml`
+    - after you're done, make sure to update your context like this:
+        - `aws eks update-kubeconfig --region eu-west-2 --name gk-cluster`

 - **Deploy applications (Service):**
     1. Create a sample deployment and expose it on port 8080:
         - `kubectl create deployment hello-minikube --image=kicbase/echo-server:1.0`